Tristana (song)

 "Tristana" is a 1987 song recorded by the French artist Mylène Farmer.
 Fourth single from her first studio album Cendres de Lune, the song was released in February 1987.
 As for the previous single "Libertine", the music video was produced as a film, with many extras and a huge budget.
-First song entirely written by the singer herself, it enjoyed an intense promotion on television and met a great success in France, reaching the top ten.
+The second single in Farmer's career with lyrics entirely written by the singer herself, it enjoyed an intense promotion on television and met a great success in France, reaching the top ten.